m-spangenberg/exercises_databases/README.md

 RETURN c2
 ```

-Going back to the initial question of trainstations in New York, we can now see that we can return a path of arbitrary length showing the connections between two stations with a much more concise query than we could with vanilla SQL.
+Going back to the initial question of train stations in New York, we can now see that we can return a path of arbitrary length showing the connections between two stations with a much more concise query than we could with vanilla SQL.

 ```sql
 MATCH (s1:Station) -[]:Connected*- (s2:Station)